eanderson-ei/mi2-dashboard/README.md

   heroku ps:scale web=1
   ```

+* Be sure to update the requirements file as you go if you add new libraries.

 ### Ideas

 * Define a Header() function that returns front matter for each layout so you don't have to repeat it.
 Include logos, etc.
+* Use cards to contain charts for some additional styling.